acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 ### {{% param sectionnumber %}}.2: Producing Data

-Create a new Quarkus application like shown before called 'data-producer'.
-The application should expose a `DataResource` on the path "/data" which provides the user with a SensorMeasurement holding a random double when requested.
+Create a new Quarkus application like shown before called `data-producer`.
+The application should expose a `DataResource` on the path `/data` which provides the user with a `SensorMeasurement` holding a random double when requested.

 {{% details title="Hint" %}}

 ```bash
 mvn io.quarkus:quarkus-maven-plugin:{{% param "quarkusVersion" %}}:create \
     -DprojectGroupId=ch.puzzle \
     -DprojectArtifactId=data-producer \